Flaxseeds

 Why It Matters for Longevity

 Flaxseeds are the richest common food source of two distinct longevity compounds: alpha-linolenic acid (ALA, 22.8g per 100g -- more than double walnuts) and lignans (up to 13mg/g, roughly 100x more than any other food).
 These work through independent mechanisms.
 ALA incorporates into cell membranes within two weeks, providing the substrate for anti-inflammatory eicosanoid production.
-Lignans are converted by gut bacteria into enterolactone and enterodiol, compounds with anti-estrogenic activity associated with 20-30% lower breast cancer risk in the highest producers (DeLuca et al., 2018).
+Lignans are converted by gut bacteria into enterolactone and enterodiol, compounds with anti-estrogenic activity.
+A prospective study (Xie et al., 2013, Breast Cancer Res Treat) found higher plasma enterolactone concentrations associated with significantly lower breast cancer risk in the Nurses' Health Study II.

-A meta-analysis of 28 RCTs (Khalesi et al., 2015) confirmed ground flaxseed significantly reduces total and LDL cholesterol, with whole/ground flaxseed outperforming flaxseed oil.
-The FlaxPAD trial (Rodriguez-Leyva et al., 2013) -- a properly blinded RCT -- showed 30g ground flaxseed daily for 6 months lowered systolic BP by 10 mmHg and diastolic by 7 mmHg in hypertensive patients.
+A meta-analysis (Pan et al., 2009, Am J Clin Nutr) confirmed flaxseed supplementation significantly reduces total and LDL cholesterol, with whole/ground flaxseed outperforming flaxseed oil.
+The FlaxPAD trial (Rodriguez-Leyva et al., 2013, Hypertension) -- a properly blinded RCT -- showed 30g ground flaxseed daily for 6 months lowered systolic BP by 10 mmHg and diastolic by 7 mmHg in hypertensive patients.
 For context, this rivals the effect of many antihypertensive drugs.

 The critical preparation detail: grinding is non-negotiable.
 Whole flaxseeds pass through the GI tract undigested.
 Ground flaxseed exposes the ALA and lignans for absorption.
 Keep ground flaxseed refrigerated -- the high polyunsaturated fat content oxidizes rapidly at room temperature.